LeiZeng/react-workshop/workshops/02-redux/README.md

 # Practice
 - Create Async action with thunk
   - A component will trigger an action every 2 seconds from componentDidMount
+  - This action will dispatch another increment action after 2 seconds
 - Create a simple logger redux middleware
   - `console.log` every action with action type
 ---